leafpetersen/dep-generic-methods/README.md

 # dep-generic-methods
-Dart Enhancement Proposal for generic methods
+Dart Enhancement Proposal for generic methods and functions.